 Because I spend copious amounts of time on social media, I’m constantly coming across unique company swag ideas and creative branded swag examples.
 Most of the time, it’s when a brand runs a giveaway or posts a photo of a customer decked out in their merch.
 Whenever I see something really cool, I usually save it.

-In this post, I’ll show you 41 of the best company swag ideas I found on social media.
-No junk or useless items people will just throw away – only the good stuff.
+In this post, we review 41 of the best company swag ideas found on social media.
+No junk or useless items people will just throw away – only high-quality swag for both employees and customers.
 Use these examples as inspiration for your own branded merch, swag bags, or next giveaway.
 You can also learn more about the branded product services that Centricity offers!

 See a company swag idea that you like?
 Send us a message and we’ll send you all the details (product, cost, etc.)